frnck37/Duino-JS-website-agregator-/README.md

 -Download all the files to your server folder (call it "duinocoin" for example).
 In this folder, open your terminal, and type :
 " openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout selfsigned.key -out selfsigned.crt", that will install a self signed certificate for SSL connection to your websocket server.

+-In the same folder("duinocoin",) run "npm install", to get all dependencies installed.
+The run "npm install ws net" , to be sure to have websocket server installed on your node server.

--In the same folder, run "npm server.js".
+-Then test, by running "npm server.js".
 You should see the indications that ther server is running on port :8443:

 "bash-5.1$ node server.js
 WebSocket server is listening on port 8443